gundyrko/FantasyAR/README.md

 Contribution:

 - Set up the back-end server and the database for monsters' information
-- Implement the API for random generating reasonable monsters within the neighbor of user's location
+- Implement the API for generating reasonable monsters within the neighbor of user's location
-- Implement the API for removing monsters from database when the battling is ended
+- Implement the API for removing monsters from database
+- Implement the API for adding monsters into database
+- Organize the back-end server to avoid the potential problem due to concurrent requests.
-- Communicate with front-end to place monster at specific places
+- Communicate with front-end to place monsters at specific places
+- Communicate with front-end to remove monster at the specific place when it is defeated in non-practice mode

 Name: Yanjun Chen